Fire safety advice

 - Place your candles carefully.
 Make sure they are on a stable surface, out of the reach of pets and children, and keep them away from flammable objects like curtains, furniture, bedding and books.

-- Don’t move candles once they are lit
+- Don’t move candles once they are lit.

-- Do not burn several candles close together as this might cause the flame to flare
+- Do not burn several candles close together as this might cause the flame to flare.

 - Burn candles in a well-ventilated room, out of drafts, vents or air currents.
-This will help prevent rapid or uneven burning, soot, and dripping
+This will help prevent rapid or uneven burning, soot, and dripping.

-- Put candles out with a candle snuffer or a spoon - sparks can fly if you blow them out
+- Put candles out with a candle snuffer or a spoon - sparks can fly if you blow them out.

 - Always put scented candles in a heat resistant holder.
 These candles are designed to liquify when heated to maximise fragrance.

-Where properties have a communal area, like a hall or stairs in a block of flat, we carry out an annual fire risk assessment.
+Where properties have a communal area, like a hall or stairs in a block of flats, we carry out an annual fire risk assessment.
 Every week, our scheme managers test fire alarms, and every month they test emergency lighting and venting.

 Residents are responsible for keeping buildings safe.
 Don't store or use dangerous, flammable or explosive liquids, gases or tools in your home or in any communal areas or obstruct any communal area with personal belongings or rubbish.
 You must comply with health and safety instructions and take all reasonable precautions to prevent fire, flood or other damage to your home.